abdiel-vega/i_Cooked/README.md

 # i_Cooked - Your Personal Recipe Management Hub

-Welcome to **i_Cooked**, a web application designed to help you discover, save, and organize your favorite recipes, manage dietary preferences, and simplify your grocery shopping!
+**i_Cooked**, a web application made to help you discover, save, and organize your favorite recipes.
+Motivate yourself to find and cook new food!

 ![Home Page](docs/home-page.png)
-_Fig 1: i_Cooked Home Page - "Prepare Your Next Meal" section._
+_Home Page - "Prepare Your Next Meal"_

 ## Overview

-i_Cooked is a feature-rich platform for food enthusiasts.
+i_Cooked is a platform for food and cooking enthusiasts.
 Whether you're looking for inspiration for your next meal, trying to manage specific dietary needs, or want an easy way to create shopping lists, i_Cooked has you covered.
 It leverages the Spoonacular API to provide a vast database of recipes and nutritional information.

 ## Key Features